Accenture/reactive-interaction-gateway/deployment/k8s/README.md

 ### DNS_NAME

 Address upon which RIG will do DNS discovery.
-This has to point to Kubernetes headless service.
+This has to point to Kubernetes headless service. `default` is namespaces where RIG runs.

 ```yaml
 - name: DNS_NAME